How Stevie Ray Vaughan Got Clean and Released ‘In Step’

-Luckily, Stevie’s songwriting partner, Doyle Bramhall (also a longtime associate of big brother Jimmy Vaughan), was once again on hand to assist with a few rollicking numbers, including urgent album opener “The House is Rockin’” and a better-than-its-name-suggest blues-rocker in “Scratch-N-Sniff.”
+Vaughan’s songwriting partner, Doyle Bramhall (also a longtime associate of big brother Jimmy Vaughan), was once again on hand to assist with a few rollicking numbers, including urgent album opener “The House Is Rockin’” and a better-than-its-name-suggest blues-rocker in “Scratch-N-Sniff.”

-And, in the album’s closing, laid-back, nine-minute instrumental meditation, “Riviera Paradise,” Stevie Ray shut his trap and simply let his magic fingers (with honorable mention given to Reese Wynans’ tasteful piano playing) to paint mental images of a dreamy seaside landscape like only he could.
+And, in the album’s closing, laid-back, nine-minute instrumental meditation, “Riviera Paradise,” Vaughan shut his trap and simply let his magic fingers (with honorable mention given to Reese Wynans’ tasteful piano playing) paint mental images of a dreamy seaside landscape like only he could.

 In Step also triumphs through the consistently awe-inspiring instrumental interplay between Vaughan and Double Trouble (completed by bassist Tommy Shannon and drummer Chris Layton), which kept the musical fireworks coming.
 But it’s the sense of not-quite-finished business – the feeling that a substance-free SRV would truly take the blues to new heights with his career’s next move – that rendered the singer and guitarist’s tragic death in 1990 even more difficult to accept.

 Stevie Ray Vaughan Albums Ranked Worst to Best